freqtrade/freqtrade/docs/plotting.md

 Use `--indicators1` for the main plot and `--indicators2` for the subplot below (if values are in a different range than prices).

 !!! tip
     You will almost certainly want to specify a custom strategy!
-This can be done by adding `--strategy ClassName` to the command.
+This can be done by adding `-s Classname` / `--strategy ClassName` to the command.

 ``` bash
 freqtrade --strategy AwesomeStrategy plot-dataframe -p BTC/ETH --indicators1 sma ema --indicators2 macd